 - Get your receipt stamped with the release date.
-Choose if you’ll stop by the office to claim the renewed passport or have it delivered straight to your home.
-If you choose the delivery service, pay an extra 150php at the Delivery Counter.
+Choose if you’ll stop by the office to claim the renewed passport or deliver it straight to your home.
+Pay an extra 150php at the Delivery Counter if you choose the delivery service.
 This is for the courier service.

 Important Reminders in DFA Offices

 Keep yourself safe from misinformation by taking these notes in mind.

 - The DFA implements a “No Escort” Policy.
 Unless you are renewing your passport together, you can’t bring someone inside the DFA.

 - You can have a chaperone if you’re a minor, a senior citizen, or a PWD.
 The chaperone does not need an online appointment.

 - Passport-size photos are no longer needed.